sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 After having an epoched dataset, call the main window for epoched data rejection, select <span style="color: brown">Tools → Reject data epochs → Reject data (all methods)</span>.
 The window below will pop up.
 We will describe the fields of this window in top-to-bottom order.
-First, change the bottom multiple choice button reading <span style="color: brown">Show all trials marked for rejection by the measure selected above or checked below</span> to the first option:
+First, change the bottom multiple-choice button reading <span style="color: brown">Show all trials marked for rejection by the measure selected above or checked below</span> to the first option:
 <span style="color: brown">Show only the new trials marked for rejection by the measure selected above</span>.
 We
 will come back to the default option at the end.